-Models for IFT and Nc Dependence.
-A number of mathematical models have been proposed for representing the changes in gas and oil relative permeability with capillary number, all of which involve an interpolation between 'base' curves (at low capillary number) and straight lines representing 'miscible' conditions at high capillary number.
+Models for IFT and N_c Dependence.
+A number of mathematical models have been proposed for representing the changes in gas and oil relative permeability with capillary number.
+All of these models involve an interpolation between "base" curves (at low capillary number, where flow is capillary dominated) and straight lines representing "miscible" conditions at high capillary number where flow is viscous dominated.

-The gas phase relative permeability at capillary number $N_c$ is given by where $k{rg(base)}$ is the relative permeability curve at low capillary number, and $k{rg(misc)}$ is a straight line. $f_g$ is an interpolation function, which can take values between 0 (at very high capillary number) and 1 (at very low capillary number).
+The gas-phase relative permeability at capillary number N_c is given by where $k{rg(\text{base})}$ is the relative permeability curve at low capillary number, and $k{rg(\text{misc})}$ is a straight line. f_g is an interpolation function, which can take values between 0 (at very high capillary number) and 1 (at very low capillary number).
 A similar expression is used for the oil relative permeability, although the parameters in the interpolation function are usually different for the oil and gas phases.

-$$k{rg} = f_g \left( N_c \right) k{rg(base)} + \left[ 1 - f_g \left( N_c \right) \right] k{rg(misc)}$$ (2)
+$$k{rg} = f_g(N_c)k{rg(\text{base})} + [1 - f_g(N_c)]k{rg(\text{misc})}, \qquad (2)$$

-To avoid discontinuities in the critical saturation, the end points on both the base and miscible curves are usually scaled to a value of $f_g S{gc}$ .
+To avoid discontinuities in the critical saturation, the endpoints on both the base and miscible curves are usually scaled to a value of $f_g S{gc}$.

-The first model of this type was presented by Coats, with the interpolation based on IFT rather than capillary number.
-This model is used in many commercial simulators for modeling low IFT effects.
-The published models based on capillary number include those of Fevang and Whitson, Pope et al and Danesh et al. Blom and Hagoort present a review of the different models, and list seven different options for the interpolation function $f_g$ .
+The first model of this type was presented by Coats,16 with the interpolation based on IFT rather than capillary number.
+This model is used in many commercial simulators for modeling low-IFT effects.
+The published models based on capillary number include those of Fevang and Whitson,17 Pope et al.,18 and Danesh et al.,19 Blom and Hagoort20 present a review of the different models, and list seven different options for the interpolation function f_g .

-Modeling Low Rate Experimental Data.
+Modeling Low-Rate Experimental Data.
 The gas relative permeabilities measured in the depletion experiment at low rate show dependence on IFT but not on flow rate.
-A reasonable fit to the data was obtained by using Equation 2 with the interpolation based on IFT, and the function $f_g$ given by where a and b are empirical parameters.
-This function is the same as in References 14 and 15, but using IFT rather than capillary number.
-Fitting this model to the experimental data, gave values for the parameters of a = 0.057 mN/m and b = 0.72, and Figure 7 compares the predictions of this model for gas relative permeability with the experimental data.
-The results show how the unusual 'S' shape of the measured relative permeability curve can be explained by including dependence on IFT.
+A reasonable fit to the data was obtained by using Eq.
+2 with the interpolation based on IFT, and the function f_g given by where c and d are empirical parameters.
+This function is the same as in Refs.
+17 and 18, but using IFT rather than capillary number.
+Fitting this model to the experimental data gave values for the parameters of c = 0.057 mN/m and d = 0.72, and Fig. 7 compares the predictions of this model for gas relative permeability with the experimental data.
+The results show how the unusual S shape of the measured relative permeability curve can be explained by including dependence on IFT.

-$$f_g = \frac{1}{1 + \left(a/\sigma\right)^{1/b}} \tag{3}$$
+$$f_g = \frac{1}{1 + (c/\sigma)^{1/d}},$$ (3)